Using Microsoft Entra application proxy to publish on-premises apps for remote users

 - Publish applications that connect using WebSockets.
 Support with Qlik Sense is in Public Preview and will be expanded to other apps in the future.

 - Enable native client applications to interact with proxy applications.
-You can use Azure AD Application Proxy to publish web apps, but it also can be used to publish native client applications that are configured with Microsoft Authentication Library (MSAL).
+You can use Microsoft Entra application proxy to publish web apps, but it also can be used to publish native client applications that are configured with Microsoft Authentication Library (MSAL).
 Native client applications differ from web apps because they're installed on a device, while web apps are accessed through a browser.

 The way we work and the tools we use are changing rapidly.
 With more employees bringing their own devices to work and the pervasive use of Software-as-a-Service (SaaS) applications, the way organizations manage and secure their data must also evolve.
 Companies no longer operate solely within their own walls, protected by a moat that surrounds their border.
 Data travels to more locations than ever before -- across both on-premises and cloud environments.
 This evolution has helped increase users' productivity and ability to collaborate, but it also makes protecting sensitive data more challenging.

-Whether you're currently using Azure AD to manage users in a hybrid coexistence scenario or are interested in starting your journey to the cloud, implementing Azure AD Application Proxy can help reduce the size of your on-premises footprint by providing remote access as a service.
+Whether you're currently using Microsoft Entra ID to manage users in a hybrid coexistence scenario or are interested in starting your journey to the cloud, implementing Microsoft Entra application proxy can help reduce the size of your on-premises footprint by providing remote access as a service.

 Organizations should begin taking advantage of App Proxy today to take advantage of the following benefits: